Breast engorgement

 - your baby misses a feed or is feeding infrequently

-Engorgement is usually temporary — eventually you will produce just as much milk as your baby needs.
+Engorgement is usually temporary — eventually your body will adjust and make only as much milk as your baby needs.

-- Feed your baby often and on demand (not by the clock) from birth, with at least 8 to 12 feeds in the first 24 hours.
-It helps to sleep in the same room as your baby to keep up the feeds.
+- Feed your baby often and on demand (not by the clock) from birth.
+Your baby will need 8 to 12 feeds per day once your milk comes in on day 3 to 4.
+It helps to sleep in the same room as your baby to help keep up the feeds.

-- Wake your baby for a feed if your breasts become full and uncomfortable (especially at night time).
+- Wake your baby for a feed if your breasts become full and uncomfortable (especially at night).

-- Avoid giving your baby any fluids other than breastmilk unless needed for a specific medical reason.
+- Avoid giving your baby any fluids other than breastmilk.

-If your breasts become engorged, there are things you can do to relieve the discomfort.
+If your breasts become engorged and painful, there are things you can do to relieve the discomfort.

-The best way to is to empty the breast, either by feeding your baby at the breast, or by expressing your milk.
-It’s okay to wake your baby and offer a breastfeed day or night if your breasts become full and uncomfortable between feeds.
+The best thing to do is to empty the breast, either by letting your baby feed at the breast, or by expressing your milk.
+It’s okay to wake your baby and offer a breastfeed day or night if your breasts become uncomfortable between feeds.

 - Apply a warm washer to the breast, or have a warm shower before a feed, for comfort and to help the milk flow.